michaelrsweet/lprint/DOCUMENTATION.md

 Overview
 --------

-LPrint is a label printer utility for macOS® and Linux®.
-I wrote it in response to criticism that coming changes to CUPS would leave users of label printers in the cold - see CUPS Github issue #5271.
+LPrint is a label printer application for macOS® and Linux®.
+I wrote it in response to criticism that coming changes in CUPS will leave users of label printers in the cold - see CUPS Github issue #5271.

 Basically, LPrint is a print spooler optimized for label printing.
 It accepts